damsmcfly/php-i18n-class/README.md

 A simple PHP class to help you easily translate your website from JSON files.

-You can define 2 versions of the same phrase : a singular version, and a plural version.
+You can define 2 translations of the same phrase : a singular version, and a plural version.

 ## Translation files